openstack-infra/zuul/doc/source/admin/components.rst

       the default value is highly recommended.

    .. attr:: user
-      :default: zuul

       User ID for the zuul-fingergw process.
-In normal operation as a daemon, the finger gateway should be started as the ``root`` user, but it will drop privileges to this user during startup.
+In normal operation as a daemon, the finger gateway should be started as the ``root`` user, but if this option is set, it will drop privileges to this user during startup.
+It is recommended to set this option to an unprivileged user.

 Operation
 ~~~~~~~~~